 Under Purchases, you can view the total amount of purchases, total orders, and total items by the customer.
 Each order section shows such data as order number, order date, status, the total dollar amount, and purchased items.

 Communication area on the right shows chat messages between a help desk agent and a customer, system messages, as well as internal notes that are visible only to admins.
+When writing a new message, you can type in the text in the corresponding field or select one of the pre-configured quick responses.

 As for Automations, they are available under Customers -> Help Desk Ultimate by Aheadworks -> Automations.
 The corresponding grid consists of just six columns:

-While creating or editing automation, choose its status (Active/Inactive); specify name; set priority; choose an event to be performed (New ticket from customer, New ticket from agent, New reply from customer, New reply from agent, Ticket was assigned to another agent, Recurring Task).
+While creating or editing automation, choose its status (Active/Inactive); specify name; set priority; select an event to be performed (New ticket from customer, New ticket from agent, New reply from customer, New reply from agent, Ticket was assigned to another agent, Recurring Task).

 To make the automation more precise, you can specify conditions.
 Conditions may vary depending on the selected Event.
 In our example, we chose ‘New ticket from customer’ as an automation trigger.
-The available conditions to set are: Customer group, Ticket department, Subject contains, First message contains.
+The available conditions to set are: Customer group, Ticket department, Subject contains, and First message contains.

 Next, you add actions that should be performed automatically.
 Action options also differ based on a trigger event.